-Municipalities can net file their 2021 FIR by using the Smart FIR2021 template.
+Municipalities can submit their 2022 FIR by using the Smart FIR2022 template.

 A list of submission requirements is shown on the FIR website for each reporting year.

 4. Declaration of the Municipal Treasurer

 The Declaration affirms that all schedules agree with the books and records of the municipality and its consolidated entities and that the schedules have been completed in accordance with the instructions.